 If opting to pay your membership fees by Direct Debit, then you will be asked to provide bank account details.
-Online Direct Debits mandates are processed by Rapidata, a Bacs Approved Bureau.
+Online Direct Debit mandates are processed by Access Paysuite, a Bacs Approved Bureau.

-Your membership will be stored in the Imperial Society of Teachers of Dancing Database, only accessible to members of the Membership and Communications Directorate.
+Your membership will be stored in the Society’s database, only accessible to authorised members of staff.

 This information will be used for managing your membership including sending renewal reminders and delivery of membership benefits such as Dance magazine, membership newsletters and information about training and events.

-Your paper application will be securely stored for seven years, after which it will be destroyed.
 Your membership records on our database will be retained for the duration of your membership and for a period of 2 years after your membership expires.
-After-which it will be deleted.
+After-which it will be archived.

-Prospective members; applications that have not been completed and made active after three months will be destroyed.
+Prospective members; applications that have not been completed and made active after six months will be dormant.